 Although Bruce died many years ago, all martial artists still know his name and the basic story of his life.
 Bruce studied Wing Chun as a teen ager in Hong Kong.
 Although he probably learned only about half the system, he trained very hard, had a lot of natural ability, and was able to beat other students who been training a long time and had completed much more of the system.

 Jeet Kune Do a hybrid martial art that was created by Bruce Lee.

 Bruce came to the US at age 18.
-After a while he started teaching martial arts.
+Although he had only trained in Wing Chun in Hong Kong for about 3 years with Yip Man and Wong Shun Leung, after a while he started teaching martial arts.
 Originally he taught Wing Chun with some kicks added that he had learned from other styles.
 He called this “Jun Fan”.
 Eventually he created his own system, which he named Jeet kune do, literally translated as “the way of the intercepting fist”.

 He created his new style from elements of Wing Chun, western boxing, and fencing, which he learned from his brother, who was a champion fencer.

 Jeet Kune Do is based on the philosophy of simplicity, directness, and effectiveness

 Actually Wing Chun, boxing, and fencing all have many of the same principles.
 Wing Chun, for example, favors straight line punches because the straight line is the shortest distance to any target.
 Boxing, although there are many variations at an advanced level, is essentially a very simple art, with only 4 techniques, the jab, cross, hook, and uppercut.
 Fencing uses very fast and direct straight line footwork and straight line attacks.